 Awards will be presented at the final concert featuring Drury Jazz Ensemble I with guest soloists.
 The concert will take place following the final high school performance of the day, typically around 5:30 p.m.

-The deadline for entries is Monday, February 20, 2017.
-Additional information will be sent to you once we receive your registration form.
+The deadline for entries is Monday, February 19, 2018.
+The performance schedule will be sent to you approximately one week prior to the festival.
 Please do not hesitate to call or email me if you have any questions.

 Director of Jazz Studies